FAQ(s)

 An incident report can be submitted by any member of the campus community.
 To access the form and submit a report, go to the Report An Incident webpage for reporting options and forms.

-• Isn't going through the local court and going through the student conduct process the same thing?
+• Is going through the local court and the student conduct process the same thing?

-No. The University addresses cases involving violations of KU policy.
+No. The university addresses cases involving violations of KU policy.
 The court system adjudicates cases involving violations of law.
-Depending on the circumstances, students may have to go through one channel or the other.
-In some cases, they may be subject to both.
-Regardless, both systems are separate and distinct from one another; an outcome in one process does not equate to the same outcome in the other process.
+Depending on the circumstances a student will be subject to both processes for the same incident.
+The student conduct process and criminal justice process are separate and distinct from one another.
+An outcome in one process does not equate to the same outcome in the other process.

 • One of my students is being disruptive in class and is negatively impacting class.
 What should I do?